 What makes me eligible to receive a 1098-T?

-You are eligible to receive a 1098-T if you incurred charges during the 2016 calendar year that were not reported on the previous year’s 1098-T statement.
+You are eligible to receive a 1098-T if you had qualified tuition and fee payments during the 2017 calendar year that were not reported on the previous year’s 1098-T statement.

 I attended FMU, why isn’t box 8 checked?

 You are required to be at least half-time for one term within the calendar year in order to be eligible for the tax credits provided by the IRS.

 A 1098-T statement in no way suggests that you are eligible for a tax credit.
 1098-T statements are for informational purposes only.
 Please speak with a tax professional or consult the IRS website for more information about whether or not you qualify for a credit.